NIEHS/muver/docs/manual.md

 * `--excluded_regions PATH`

   Path to a BED file specifying genomic regions to ignore during mutation calling.
+* `--fwer FLOAT`

+  Rate at which to control family-wise error.

 #### Arguments
 * `REFERENCE_ASSEMBLY`